stolostron/rhacm-docs/security/policy_example.md

 ```

-See [Creating a Red Hat Advanced Cluster Management for Kubernetes security policy](create_policy.md) to create a policy.
+See [Creating a security policy](create_policy.md) to create a policy.
 You can also create custom policy controllers to validate the compliance of your policies.
 See [Policy controllers](../security/policy_controllers.md).

 See [Governance and risk](compliance_intro.md) for more policy topics.